-Japan has a lot of different unwritten cultures regarding love and love confessions.
+Romance is not to be forgotten among the many interesting cultures Japan has to offer.
+Japan has many different unwritten cultures regarding love and love confessions.

-If you are an anime lover or J-drama fanatic, Kabedon is not a foreign word in your vocabulary I suppose.
-Kabedon is a rather common picture painted in many love series manga found in Japan.
+If you are an anime lover or J-drama fanatic, kabedon is probably not a foreign word in your vocabulary.
+Kabedon is a fairly common image painted in many romance manga found in Japan.

 So, what is Kabedon?
 Is it a rice bowl?

 ’Kabe’ means wall and ‘don’ is related to the sound of slapping or banging in Japanese (not a rice bowl, unfortunately).
 Put them together, and we get something in the context closely related to wall banging or slapping.

 Or more accurately to describe Kabedon is the action of hitting or slamming something against the wall that makes a “don” sound.